parttimehacker/iot-esting/README.md

 * [Contact](#contact)
 ## General Information
 - *Provide general information about your project here.*
-  - This is one of several Python processes used in my home automation system (**DIYHA**).
+  - This is a collection of IOT test or demonstrations need for my **DIYHA** projects.
 I've used OOP, MVC, and MTV concepts in my DIYHA system.
 - *What problem does it (intend to) solve?*
-  - I wanted to isolate the server information and status into a single process.
-The main python application subscribes to a **diy/system/who** topic and responds by turning on or off status updates.
+  - Each IOT project can be used as a template for further work.
 - *What is the purpose of your project?*
-  - My home automation system contains environment sensors, motion sensors, LED clocks, light switches, emergency sirens, a django web server, interfaces to Adafruit.io and a mosquitto MQTT broker.
+  - Evaluate sensors like the BME680, photo resistors, OLED displays, interfacing with I2C and more related to IOT.
 - *Why did you undertake it?*
   - This was a fun project to learn about python, Raspberry Pi, Arduino processors, hardware and more.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->
 ## Technologies Used
-- python=3.7.3
-- Adafruit-Blinka=7.1.0
-- paho-mqt=1.6.1
-- RPI.GPIO
-- digitalio
-- adafruit-circuitpython-rgb-display
-- python3-pil
+- Arduino IDE version 2
+- A variety of hardware and supporting software libraries
 ## Features
 List the ready features here:
-- Handles the basic **diy/system/who** function
+- BME680
 - Reports on status and diagnostic information for the host raspberry pi server.
 - Code passes pylint with a score of 10.0
 ## Screenshots